MEDIA ARTS APPRENTICESHIP PROGRAM

 HUMAN DEVELOPMENT

-Our trainees also work on the skills that make a “whole” person and professional during our program.
+Our students also work on the skills that make a “whole” person and professional during our program.
 They learn holistic skills such as financial literacy, communication techniques, professional branding and interviewing, as well as best practices around accountability and time management.